winstonProgramming/YourQuantTester/README.md

 <h1 align="center">YourQuantTester</h1>

-YourQuantTester is a comprehensive backtesting system that evaluates quantitative trading strategies.
+YourQuantTester is a comprehensive backtesting program that evaluates quantitative trading strategies.
 It is capable of datascraping OHLCV data, generating indicators and signals, and backtesting strategies, providing detailed performance metrics.
 For an in depth explanation of YourQuantTester, watch my YouTube video on it: https://youtu.be/mg2qNVv_FS8?si=Td6XSo1LUoIVoerH.

 ## 📈 Features
 - Backtests long and/or short strategies
 - Customizable technical indicators (RSI, EMA, Stochastic, etc.)
-- Supports multiple signal types: divergences, breakouts, candlestick patterns
+- Customizable buy signals (divergences, breakouts, candlestick patterns)
 - Multi-layered sell criteria (indicators, support/resistance, margin, time-based)
 - Portfolio management and dynamic position sizing
 - Sharpe ratio and probability-of-profit simulation (only supported for long strategies)